reinforceio/tensorforce-client/docs/index.rst

 =========================================================================================

-TensorForce-Client is an easy to use command line interface to the open source reinforcement learning (RL) library TensorForce.
-This client helps you to setup and run your own RL experiments in the cloud (only google supported so far), utilizing GPUs, multi-parallel execution algorithms, and TensorForce's support for a large variety of environments ranging from simple gridworlds to Atari games and Unreal Engine 4 games.
+TensorForce-Client is an easy to use command line interface to the open source reinforcement learning (RL) library "TensorForce".
+This client helps you to setup and run your own RL experiments in the cloud (only google cloud supported so far), utilizing GPUs, multi-parallel execution algorithms, and TensorForce's support for a large variety of environments ranging from simple grid-worlds to Atari games and Unreal Engine 4 games.
+Tensorforce-client submits RL-jobs using Kubernetes and docker containers in a fully automated fashion.
+To read more about the internal workings of the client, check out `this chapter here
+<tensorforce_client/tensorforce_client.internals.html>`_.

 .. toctree::